 The first step should be to establish the individual’s awareness and understanding of the situation.
 It is possible that people may not understand, have forgotten or simply not given thought to the requirements, or that they weren’t clear that they had in some way breached them.

 Having gained that understanding and allowed the party to express their interpretation of events, you should explain the existence of the guidance, referring to the Community Commitment, and the risks that not upholding our responsibilities puts everyone under.

 It is anticipated that in most cases this intervention will be sufficient.
 Where this approach does not work, and you feel confident there is a need, you may wish to escalate this further.

 Escalating your concern

-If you would like to report a suspected case of misconduct by a student in relation to coronavirus (COVID-19) regulations to the University, you can email us on email@example.com or or call us on +44 (0)29 2251 1222.
+If you would like to report a suspected case of misconduct by a student in relation to COVID-19 safety measures to the University, you can email us on email@example.com or call us on +44 (0)29 2251 1222.